awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    + `address_standardizer`
    + `address_standardizer_data_us`

-   Run the following command for each extension that you're using\.
+   Run the following command for each extension that's currently installed\.

    ```
    ALTER EXTENSION PostgreSQL-extension UPDATE TO 'new-version'
    ```

    For more information, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades)\.
+To learn more about upgrading PostGIS, see [Step 6: Upgrade the PostGIS extension](Appendix.PostgreSQL.CommonDBATasks.PostGIS.md#Appendix.PostgreSQL.CommonDBATasks.PostGIS.Update)\.

 1. If you're upgrading to version 11\.x, drop the extensions that it doesn't support before performing the major version upgrade\.
 The extensions to drop include:
    + `chkpass`